Zandler/sre/README.md

 # CHEAT SHEETS
-You you want some cheat sheet for git, terraform or k8s (just this 3 at now), [CLICK HERE](./cheat-sheets/README.md)
+Some cheat sheets for git, terraform or k8s (just this 3 at now), [CLICK HERE](./cheat-sheets/README.md)

 # TIPS
 Tips about productivity or tecnology.
 [CLICK HERE](./tips/README.md)